Chinmay-Garg/PS-Band/README.md

 ### Contact and Contributions

 There's still so many ways we could improve this project!
 We're still looking to sort out the server to mobile app connection.
-We also
+We could also use help improving the overall UI.

 If you are interested in this project and would like to contribute, please get in contact with us at chinmay.garg@mail.com